The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Implications of Expansion History Measurements

 \subsubsection{$H_0$ and the inverse distance ladder}

-In this subsection we present a cosmological measurement of $H_0$ without an assumption of a flat \LCDM\ model.
+In this subsection we present a cosmological measurement of $H_0$ using a model for expansion history that allows three additional free parameters beyond \LCDM.
 This approach is often referred as the {\it inverse distance ladder}, as it relies on a calibrated distance measure at high redshift that is then extrapolated to $z=0$.
 Schematically, we use information from the CMB to calibrate the BAO distances.
 Those in turn are used to calibrate the absolute luminosity of \SN.

 Since the BAO feature follows $D_H(z)/r_d=c/H(z)/r_d$ and $D_M(z)/r_d$, rather than $H(z)$ directly, this measurement relies on a calibration of the sound horizon ($r_d$) at the drag epoch to extract the Hubble parameter.
 Under the implicit assumption of a smooth expansion history, standard pre-recombination physics, and a well-measured mean temperature of the CMB, $r_d$ only depends on the cold dark matter density ($\Omega_c h^2$) and the baryon density ($\Omega_b h^2$).
-Thus, $r_d$ can be calibrated through constraints on $\Omega_c h^2$ and $\Omega_b h^2$ arising from the full CMB temperature and polarization likelihoods, effectively fixing $r_d$ to its CMB preferred value.
+Thus, $r_d$ can be calibrated through constraints arising from the full CMB temperature and polarization likelihoods, with little dependence on the late-time history of the universe, as demonstrated in Figure~2 of \citet{Cuesta:2014asa}.

 The extrapolation of $H(z)$ measurements from BAO to $z=0$ can be done using a very flexible cosmology because both BAO and \SN\ relative distance measurements constrain the evolving expansion rate.
 The inclusion of BAO makes the technique robust to the assumed properties of dark energy as was demonstrated in earlier BOSS analyses \citep{aubourg15a}.